Table of Contents

 On the other side, the panel is held by two thumbscrews and it has a stripe of perforated holes for your airflow.
 It’s covered by a removable dust filter from the inside, so it’s quite easy to clean it and keep your case dust-free.

 Keep in mind you will have quite an average airflow compared to some mesh front panel cases since this is the only intake gap in H510 case.
 But for most mid-range systems it will be fine for sure.

 At the bottom of the case, you have a removable power supply dust filter.
 I really like NZXT didn’t choose the cheapest filter system that other companies do.

-I really like that front panel connector is just in one peace and so it’s way easier and faster to connect it to your motherboard.
+I really like that the front panel connector is just in one place and so it’s way easier and faster to connect it to your motherboard.

-But in case your motherboard has some kind of a non-standard io panel connectors, NZXT included a splitter to make separate connectors as-well.
+But in case your motherboard has some kind of non-standard io panel connectors, NZXT included a splitter to make separate connectors as well.

 PCI-e brackets are removable and held in place with screws as well as it’s possible to mount your GPU vertically by removing this bracket.